vigneshwaranr/highcharts_trendline/README.md

  * @param user_options - Optional argument that is an object containing custom options that overrides the default
  *                      behavior of the method.
 Refer the comments for each option in the opt object for the valid
  *                      values for that option.
- */
+ *
+ * @returns
+ * > an object with the following properties
+ *     icptX - The intersection point X
+ *     icptY - The intersection point Y
+ *     line1_data - The new line1 data with intersection point added
+ *     line2_data -  // The new line2 data with intersection point added
+ * > or returns undefined
+ *     if the lines are parallel,
+ *     if any of the first two arguments are not in the form [[x1, y1], [x2, y2], ... [xn, yn]]
+ *     if any of the line data has less than 2 points (it's not a line then)
+ *     if the user_options argument or any of the options inside it is not in the required format
+ *     if any callback set in user_options returns false */
  ```